Soho Theatre

-Soho Theatre is a theatre and registered charity in the Soho district of the City of Westminster, and Soho Theatre Walthamstow in north-east London.
+Soho Theatre is a theatre and registered charity primarily based in the Soho district of the City of Westminster, with auxiliary facilities at Soho Theatre Walthamstow in north-east London.
 It produces and presents new works of theatre, together with comedy and cabaret, across three performance spaces.

 The theatre has established itself as a vital launchpad for new artists and offers commissions, attachments and residencies for both emerging and established writers.
 It has launched the careers of numerous screenwriters and comedians in theatre, film, TV and radio.

 The theatre's programme is a mix of comedy, cabaret and theatre, with a particular focus on new writing and alternative comedy.

 Soho Theatre Company

 The Soho Theatre Company was formed in 1969 by Verity Bargate and Fred Proud, and initially performed at a venue in New Compton Street.
 Soon, the company moved to a small basement leased from the Soho Polytechnic, where it would remain for eighteen years.
 Sue Dunderdale was artistic director of the company for several years in the 1980s.

 In 1990, the Soho Theatre Company left its original space, and produced works at the venues of the Royal Court Theatre, Riverside Studios, and the Institute of Contemporary Arts.
 From 1993 to 1995, it took up residence at the Cockpit Theatre in Marylebone.
 During this period it expanded its Writers' Development programme, and premiered the works of over 35 new writers.

 In 1997, work began on a new venue for the Soho Theatre on Dean Street, after securing an £8 million Lottery grant and raising an additional £2.6 million in funds.
 In 2000, the building opened.